Palliative Care Questions

 It is for family, friends or neighbours.
 It is also for doctors, nurses and other healthcare workers and providers.

 You will be asked for:

 - Your name, phone number and the postcode you are calling from

 - If you are known to a specialist palliative care team or service

-We are unable to provide, referrals, treatment, prescriptions and does not have access to your medical records.
+We are unable to provide, referrals, treatment, prescriptions and do not have access to your medical records.

 If our palliative care nurses are on other calls, rather than keep you on hold we will ask you to leave a message.
 We will call you back within half an hour.

 If you call outside of our operational hours of 7am-10pm, you can leave a message and a nurse will return your call after 7am.